 Not so with Optimized Internet providers.
 They can offer "uptime guarantees" that cover the uptime of their POPs.
 They can't guarantee the uptime of the Internet, after all.
 Nor can they control (or guarantee) its performance.

-Mode Core, like MPLS, offers a carrier-grade SLA.
+Mode SD-CORE, like MPLS, offers a carrier-grade SLA.
 Uptime, jitter, latency variation, and packet loss, worldwide.
 The essential elements of giving you an always-on business that hums.
-But unlike MPLS, with Mode Core you can spin up a global network that supports hybrid and multi-cloud businesses with remote workforces in under 60 seconds.
+But unlike MPLS, with Mode SD-CORE you can spin up a global network that supports hybrid and multi-cloud businesses with remote workforces in under 60 seconds.
 Really.

 This month we are very pleased to host a webinar featuring the Managing Director, IT of one of the world's largest law firms.
 He worries about keeping his business secure and always-on, all the time.
 If that sounds like you, you owe it to yourself to listen in.
 Dates and info coming in our next blog.